TonyPhipps/tech-notes/3dprinting-fdm.md

 ## Filament Sticks to Nozzle and Eventually Globs Fall Back on Object
-- PETG printed too hot can ooze excessively.
-Try lowering the nozzle temperature by 5°C to reduce stringing and blobbing.
-Check the filament's recommended range (usually 220-250°C).
 - Be sure to check and clean the nozzle before printing (best with nozzle heated).
 - Consider enabling Wiping when retracting.
 - Consider increasing retraction distance.
 - Consider using Seam Position: Nearest to minimize movement.
 - Consider enabling "Avoid Crossing Perimeters" with a Max Detour Length of 0.
 - Consider increasing infill percentage, and a simpler infill or 100% infill with Rectilinear.
 - Consider increasing non-print travel moves.
 - Consider increasing cooling fan percentage; ensure ducts running and are properly directing airflow.
+- PETG
+  - Printed too hot can ooze excessively.
+Try lowering the nozzle temperature by 5°C to reduce stringing and blobbing.
+Check the filament's recommended range (usually 220-250°C).

 ## Seams Have Small Gap